 Reintroduction of INH does not always produce hepatitis, which suggests that environmental factors (eg, other medications, illness, and malnutrition) also may be important in some patients.

-The incidence of severe hepatitis and death may be reduced by applying the following measures:
+The incidence of acute and chronic toxicity from isoniazid (INH) may be reduced by applying the following measures:

 Animal studies suggest that certain antioxidants may reduce the risk of INH hepatitis; these include silymarin, vitamin E, N- acetylcysteine, and melatonin.
 Although it is not known whether these results apply to humans, correcting nutritional deficiencies before starting INH may be warranted.

-Routine monitoring of ALT is not required in healthy young persons treated for latent tuberculosis, provided that they are instructed to immediately report any symptoms that suggest toxicity.
-However, the American Thoracic Society (ATS) recommends monitoring of transaminases for patients who have a history of long-term alcohol use, who take concomitant hepatotoxic drugs, who have known liver disease, or who are or recently were pregnant.
+Routine monitoring of ALT is not required in healthy young persons treated for latent tuberculosis (TB), provided that they are instructed to immediately report any symptoms that suggest toxicity.
+However, the American Thoracic Society (ATS) recommends monitoring of transaminases for patients who have a history of long-term alcohol use, who take concomitant hepatotoxic drugs, who have known liver disease, or who are or were recently pregnant.
 Some experts also recommend monitoring for those older than 35 years.

 Routine monitoring of aspartate aminotransferase (AST) levels among patients undergoing INH prophylaxis may detect early cases of hepatotoxicity.

-Obtain a psychiatric consultation in all cases of intentional overdose before discharge from hospital.
+Consider a psychiatric consultation in all cases of intentional overdose before the patient is discharged from the hospital.
 Consider neuropsychiatric evaluation for possible dementia.

 Pyridoxine is the drug of choice for isoniazid (INH)-induced seizure or coma.
 If pyridoxine is not available, lorazepam or phenobarbital may be administered as a temporary measure to control seizures until sufficient pyridoxine is available.